Book design & typesetting + creative and technical support for authors whose aim is to self-publish their work

 How much does self-publishing cost?

-If you have all the necessary literary and computing skills, and are prepared to publicise your book yourself then, theoretically, self-publishing could cost you very little.
-Apart, that is, from the sales commission charged by your chosen publishing platform and the cost of any printed copies you may order for proofing purposes or resale.
+If you are prepared to do a little research, have all the necessary literary and computing skills and are also prepared to publicise your book yourself then, theoretically, self-publishing could cost you very little.
+Apart, that is, from the sales commission charged by your chosen publishing platform and the cost of any printed copies you may order for resale.
 You will however incur costs if you engage professional help with say, cover design, page layout or typography, or managing your chosen self-publishing platform.

 How much do you charge authors for typesetting?

-*The above prices are for guidance only and apply to plain text, simple layouts with no more than 10 images/illustrations; they also assume working from a fully-edited Microsoft Word manuscript.
-Higher rates may apply for creative or complex page layouts, 11 or more photos/illustrations, mathematical or scientific content and complex footnotes/endnotes; all due to the time involved.
+*Prices are for general guidance only and apply to plain text and simple layouts with no more than 10 images/illustrations; they also assume working from a fully-edited Microsoft Word manuscript.
+Higher rates may apply for creative or complex page layouts, 11 or more photos/illustrations, mathematical or scientific content and complex footnotes/endnotes or an Index; all due to the additional time/complexity involved.

 How much do you charge authors for designing book covers?

-My prices for covers and jackets for printed books start at £150, e-book cover images from £75.
+My prices for covers and jackets for printed books and for e-book cover image files start at £80.
 Prices include up to two concepts, one PDF proof and upload to the publishing platform of your choice.
-If you commission both a print-on-demand and an e-book edition from a single manuscript I can usually create the e-book's cover file from the print-on-demand edition's origination for about £35.
+If you commission both a print-on-demand and an e-book edition from a single manuscript I can usually create the e-book's cover file from the print-on-demand edition's jacket origination.

 What other charges might I incur?